stho32/PreciseFolderSync/README.md

             - The targetfilePath is formed out of the relativePathInFrom and the toBasePath
             - If the targetfilePath does exist, it is deleted.

+- There is an interface IDirectoryWalker
+    - It has a method that returns a list of all directories and files from a base path: FileOrFolderCollection GetFilesAndFolders(string basePath)
+    - There are two implementations:
+        - DirectoryWalker : The one using real access to the file system
+        - InMemoryDirectoryWalker : This one gets the FileOrFolderCollection that it will return as a constructor parameter and is necessary for testing.

+- There is a class called Synchronizer.
+It has a method: IoCommandList PrepareSync(string fromPath, string toPath);
-- The app creates a file-and-folder-list from everything (recursively) in fromPath.
+    - The method creates a file-and-folder-list from everything (recursively) in fromPath.
 Let's call it "from".
-- The app creates a file-and-folder-list from everything (recursively) in toPath.
+    - The method creates a file-and-folder-list from everything (recursively) in toPath.
 Let's call it "to".
     - Then a IoCommandList is created from the elements of the two lists as follows (based on the relative paths, ignoring casing):
         - If the folder exists in "from", then a new DirectoryExistsIoCommand with its relative path is created.
         - If the folder exists in "to", but not in from, then a new DirectoryDoesNotExistIoCommand with its relative path is created.
         - If the file exists in "from", then a new FileExistsIoCommand with its relative path is created.
         - If the folder exists in "to", but not in from, then a new FileExistsIoCommand with its relative path is created.

+- There is another class IoCommandListExecutor:
+    - It has a method IoOperationResult[] Execute(IoCommandList commands)
-- The IoCommandList is then sorted:
+        - The IoCommandList is sorted:
             - DirectoryExistsIoCommand: Subdirectories are placed after their parent directories.
             - DirectoryDoesNotExistIoCommand: They are placed behind all their subdirectory commands and file commands of files that are inside of them

-- Then the IoCommandList is executed as follows
-    - if [--whatif] is not given at the command line:
-        - For each IIoCommand in the list "Execute" is executed.
-    - if [--whatif] is was given at the command line:
-        - For each IIoCommand in the list "WhatIf" is executed.
+        - All commands are executed and their results are gathered and returned.

 ## Next features
 - ignoreFiles = ..., ignorePath = ...